Jason Wingreen: Television

 In 1965, Wingreen portrayed Adolf Hitler on Blue Light.

+In 1975: Ellery Queen series, one episode: "The adventure of the lover's leap", as Roy Miller.

 In 1979, Wingreen was a part of the ensemble cast of the TV mini-series Roots: The Next Generations.
 In 1991, he guest starred on General Hospital as Judge Mattson.

-After an appearance on TV's Seinfeld in the 1990s, Wingreen retired.
+After an appearance on TV's Seinfeld in the 1990s, Wingreen retired from acting.
 His last credited TV work was on In The Heat Of The Night in 1994.

 Personal life

 Wingreen married Gloria Scott Backe.
 Backe, known as "Scotty" died in 1996.
 They had one son together.

 Death

 Wingreen died at the age of 95 at his home in Los Angeles, California, on December 25, 2015.
 Jeremy Bulloch, who physically portrayed Boba Fett, paid tribute saying that "he will be sadly missed by his family, friends and all the Star Wars fans."

 He was survived by his son, theoretical physicist, Ned Wingreen, two grandchildren, and his sister, Harriet, a former pianist for the New York Philharmonic.